openshift/openshift-origin-design/web-console/4.0-designs/forms/forms.md

 ## Labels

-* Labels should be written in headline style.
+* Labels should be semi-bold and written in headline style.
 * Labels should be top-aligned.
 * Required fields should be identified with a red asterisk to the right of the label.